trac-hacks/githubservicehook/README.markdown

 The SHA-1 of the commit message will be hyperlinked to the commit's page on github.

+The commit messages are escaped so they don't accidentally trigger any trac wiki formatting (they're placed inside `{{{ ... }}}`'s so trac treats them as pre-formatted text).

 The code is based on [github-trac](https://github.com/davglass/github-trac), but: